the-programmers-hangout/awesome-science/README.md

 The study of matter and the changes it undergoes, more specialized than Physics as it focuses on composition, reactions, structure, and the properties of matter.
 #### Tutorials
 #### Textbooks/Books
-- [The Dissapearing Spoon](https://www.amazon.com/Disappearing-Spoon-Madness-Periodic-Elements/dp/0316051632) - Sam Kean has written arguably the best book in Analytical Chemistry, which is a highly enjoyable read and promises to explain concpets from chemistry woth ease through examples from various events written in world history.
+- [The Disappearing Spoon](https://www.amazon.com/Disappearing-Spoon-Madness-Periodic-Elements/dp/0316051632) - Sam Kean has written arguably the best book in Analytical Chemistry, which is a highly enjoyable read and promises to explain concepts from chemistry with ease through examples from various events written in world history.
 #### Useful Links
 - [University of Nottingham](http://www.periodicvideos.com/) - Videos relating to Chemistry && other fun content
 #### Youtube Videos